Can i take aspirin with pantoprazole

 Before combining aspirin with pantoprazole, it is important to inform your healthcare provider of any existing medical conditions, allergies, or medications you are currently taking.
 Your healthcare provider can help assess the risks and benefits of taking these medications together and provide guidance on how to minimize any potential side effects.

-See also Negative side effects of pantoprazole
+See also Surdose de pantoprazole

 Consultation with Healthcare Provider